Muzan-Lab/seczer0/README.md

 ## License

-This project currently has **no license file**.
-If you want it to be open‑source, add a `LICENSE` file — **MIT** is a common choice for hobby projects.

-Suggested short license blurb for README:

-> Licensed under the MIT License.
-See `LICENSE` for details.
+This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.

 ---